 PJM will treat as confidential the information on individual units or company data in accordance with PJM's OATT and PJM Operating Agreement.
-Discussions on individual units or company's fuel status will only occur between PJM and the generation owners who provided the data.
-During group discussions, PJM will only discuss what possible emergency actions are foreseen or what aggregate fuel crisis exists.
+Discussions on individual units or company's resource limitation status will only occur between PJM and the generation owners who provided the data.
+During group discussions, PJM will only discuss what possible emergency actions are foreseen.

-Unit specific Fuel Limitation Information is considered proprietary and confidential, and will not be distributed amongst participants.
+Unit specific Resource Limitation Information is considered proprietary and confidential, and will not be distributed amongst participants.
 Only aggregate information will be discussed for the sole purpose of developing reliable operating strategies during projected capacity deficient conditions.

-Operation of Fuel Limited Units
+Operation of Resource Limited Units